mythril-forge/homebrew-spells/spells/level-1/divine-favor.md

 ---

 ## Description
 Your prayer empowers you with divine radiance.
-Until the spell ends, your weapon attacks deal an extra `1d4` radiant damage on a hit.
+Until the spell ends, your weapon attacks are considered magical, and deal an extra `1d4` radiant damage on a hit.

 ---

 **Classes:** paladin

-**Subclasses:** war cleric, strength (psa) cleric
+**Subclasses:** war cleric, strength cleric

 **Sources:** PHB, page 234